 - 1 cup chopped walnuts (optional)

-- In a large bowl, mash bananas and add oil, honey, vanilla and give it a good stir to combine all the ingredients together.
+- In a large bowl, mash bananas and add oil, honey, vanilla and stir to combine all the ingredients together.

-- Add baking soda, baking powder, to the banana mixture and give it a stir to combine
+- Add baking soda and baking powder to the banana mixture and stir to combine.

-- Add your walnuts and nuts if using any and give it a good stir to combine well.
+- Add walnuts and/or any other add-ins if using stir to combine well.

-- Transfer mixture to a prepared loaf pan and bake in preheated oven for 60 minutes or until toothpick test comes out clean.
-Start checking the banana bread after 45 minutes as ovens can very.
+- Transfer mixture to a prepared loaf pan and bake in preheated oven for 60 minutes or until toothpick comes out clean and loaf is golden-brown.
+Start checking for doneness at 45 minutes as ovens can very.

-- Once banana bread is done let it cool in the pan for about 20 minutes before transferring it out of the pan and onto a cooling rack.
+- Once banana bread is done, let it cool in the pan for about 20 minutes before transferring it out of the pan onto a cooling rack.

 - Cool completely before cutting and enjoy!